Following messy start, enormous Paycheck Protection Program shows signs of buttressing economy

-But they also think things would be even worse without the giant corporate loan forgiveness program, which Sen. Marco Rubio (R-Fla.) shepherded through Congress and then helped defend during chaotic weeks of implementation.
+But they also say things would be even worse without the giant loan forgiveness program, which Sen. Marco Rubio (R-Fla.) shepherded through Congress and then helped defend during chaotic weeks of implementation.

 Getting to this point strained the government, the banking industry and small businesses, with many missteps and pivots along the way as they tried to build a program from scratch.
-And the Trump administration vacillated wildly between trying to rush money out the door and then trying to tighten rules, enraging lawmakers such as Rubio, confusing borrowers and nearly overwhelming banks, even those with small business expertise.
+And the Trump administration vacillated wildly between trying to rush money out the door and then trying to tighten rules, enraging lawmakers such as Rubio, confusing borrowers and nearly overwhelming banks, even those with small-business expertise.

 “It was like saying, ‘I want my locally owned farmers market to work like Walmart or Amazon,’ ” said Alicia Wade of Oklahoma City’s Valliance Bank, which processed 178 loans the first weekend the fund opened.
 “It’s not feasible.”

-Note: Clarification: An earlier version of this story described the Payment Protection Program as a “corporate loan forgiveness program,” which may have given an inaccurate impression of the program’s focus on small businesses.
-This version has been updated.
-The story has also been updated to clarify concerns raised by Sen. Susan Collins (R-Maine).